 Two of the children contracted a sexually transmitted disease during their time in the foster home, according to a Yadkin County warrant for arrest for Tammy Galyean.

 Stevens is the General Assembly’s co-chair of the Committee on Onmibus Foster Care and Dependency.
 State Sen. Shirley Randleman (Surry, Stokes, Wilkes) is the co-chair for the Senate.
-The committee held a session on Wednesday morning in Raleigh examining a recent abuse case by DSS in Union County in which a department employee is accused of child abuse after a boy was found handcuffed to her porch.
+The committee held a session on Wednesday morning in Raleigh examining a recent abuse case by DSS in Union County.

 “What were discovering and looking at is that each county runs its own DSS and establishes certain policies and the state only serves in a supervisory capacity,” said Stevens.

 Stevens said out-of-county placements of children are horrible, such as what happened to the Wilkes County kids.
 Out-of-state placements are a challenge too, she said.

 “A contract is needed with the receiving county (or state) that they are going to follow them (the children) or the sending county has to follow them themselves.
 This is obviously where the breakdown occurs.”